 The underwriting accounts for each year of account are normally kept open for three years before the result on that year is determined.
-At the end of that three year period, outstanding liabilities can normally be determined with sufficient accuracy to permit the year of account to be closed by payment of a reinsurance to close premium to the successor year of account or to another Syndicate by way of a third party transaction.
+At the end of that three year period, outstanding liabilities can normally be determined with sufficient accuracy to permit the year of account to be closed by payment of a reinsurance to close premium to the successor year of account.

 Gross premiums are allocated to years of account on the basis of the inception date of the policy.
 Commission and brokerage are charged to the year of account to which the relevant policy is allocated.
 Policies written under binding authorities, lineslips or consortium arrangements are allocated to the year of account into which the arrangement incepts.
 Additional and return premiums follow the year of account of the original premium.
 Premiums are shown gross of brokerage payable and exclude taxes and duties levied on them.
-Estimates are made for pipeline premiums, representing amounts due, but not yet notified to the SPA year of account.
+Estimates are made for pipeline premiums, representing amounts due, but not yet notified to the Syndicate year of account.